 5.4 Checking If the ISP Settings are OK or Not

-Click WAN>> Internet Access and then check whether the ISP settings are set correctly.
-Click WAN1 or WAN2 link to review the settings that you configured previously.
+Open WAN >> Internet Access page and then check whether the ISP settings are set correctly.
+Click Details Page of WAN1/WAN2 to review the settings that you configured previously.